Wilson Park, Baltimore

 Wilson Park is a small community in northeast Baltimore, Maryland and one of the first African-American communities in the city.
-Its bounded on the south by 43rd Street and the east by The Alameda.
+It is bounded on the south by 43rd Street and on the east by The Alameda.
 Two community associations serve the area: the Kimberleigh Road Community Association and the Wilson Park Improvement Association.
-The homes range from large single-family homes to semi-detached and townhouses in a number of different styles.
+The homes range from large single-family homes to semi-detached and townhouses.
 A majority of homes are owner-occupied.

 Demographics

 According to the 2000 US Census, 1,355 people live in Wilson Park with 97.8% African-American and .7% White.
 The median family income is $45,208.
 86% of the houses are occupied and 78.5% of those are occupied by the home's owner.

 Schools

 Wilson Park has one public K-8 school: Guilford Elementary/Middle.
 There is one public elementary school: Walter P. Carter Elementary.
-The area is also served by Winston Middle School and Chinquapin Middle School.
-High school students generally attend nearby Mergenthaler Vocational Technical Senior High School, City or Lewis high schools.
+The area is also served by Chinquapin Middle School.
+High school students generally attend nearby Mergenthaler Vocational Technical Senior High School, Baltimore City College or Lewis high schools.